mslusarz/csv-nix-tools/README.md

 $ csv-ls -R -f full_path . | csv-rpn-add -f new -e "%full_path -1 1 substr 'c' == %full_path 1 %full_path strlen 1 - substr 'o' concat %full_path if"
 ```

-list all system users and the name of the default group they belong to:
+List all system users and the name of the default group they belong to:

 ```
 $ csv-users -L user | csv-groups -M -L group | csv-sqlite -L "select user.name as user_name, 'group'.name as group_name from user, 'group' where user.gid = 'group'.gid"
 ```

-list all network connections and processes they belong to:
+List all network connections and processes they belong to:

 ```
 $ csv-ls -L file -f name,symlink /proc/*/fd/* 2>/dev/null |